-View Benefits Link or by request from SSU Human Resources.
+View Benefits Summary link or by request from SSU Human Resources.

 Conditions of Employment This position is a member of the Management Personnel Plan and serves at the pleasure of the President.